thamiavicente/thamiavicente.github.io/README.md

 ## :sparkles: Features

+- Built using Next.js App Router (/app) with file-based routing
 - Home page with greeting and introduction
 - "About" page with my career path in tech
 - Contact page with email and professional links
+  - Gmail connection through Nodemailer for contact form handling
+  - reCAPTCHA v3 for user validation
 - Accessibility best practices applied (tested with Google Lighthouse and WAVE)
-- Built using Next.js App Router (/app) with file-based routing
+  - Widget VLibras for accessibility

 > [!NOTE]
-This project is **in development**: more sections, visual improvements, automated tests, and **Nodemailer** integration are coming soon.
+This project is **in development**: more sections, visual improvements, and automated tests are coming soon.

 ## :hammer_and_pick: Tools